davidcole1977/simple-mv/README.md

 * Take inspiration from BackboneJS
 * Write API documentation
 * Ensure all pubsub subscriptions are tidied up when components are removed
+* Refactor unit tests for efficiency, taking into account recent refactoring – test generic prototype tasks and module methods in detail in separate tests (eg. events, create, extend) and do only essential further testing in specific modules (eg. model, view, collection)

 ## Names...